Ending a Civil Partnership: Legal Criteria and Process

 Is adultery grounds for ending a civil partnership?

 Adultery cannot be cited as grounds to end a civil partnership.
-This is because adultery, under UK law, involves having sexual intercourse with someone of the opposite sex.
-Nevertheless, sexual unfaithfulness from your partner with someone of the same sex would usually meet the criteria for unreasonable behaviour.
+Under UK law, adultery involves sexual intercourse with someone of the opposite sex.
+However, sexual unfaithfulness with someone of the same sex would usually meet the criteria for unreasonable behaviour.